john-tettis/StarMapFrame/README.md

 # Starmap

 This will generate starmap as `svg` image for you.
 You can customize date, time or coordinate of the stars as your wish...
+It uses [starmap-svg](https://github.com/skeletor-git/starmap-svg) to generate below image!
+In fact this repo is a web interface for working with `starmap-svg`!

 ![Example Output](./example/test.svg)